DongSunchao/gsoc-mqueue-bulk-peek/README.md

 2. **Hard-capped kernel buffer:** The implementation caps internal `kzalloc` allocation at 8 KB (`MAX_PEEK_BUF_SIZE`), regardless of the user-requested size.
 3. **Strict 8-byte alignment:** Each entry in the peek buffer is 8-byte aligned to avoid layout disclosure and preserve 32/64-bit compatibility.
 4. **Capability-gated access:** Requires `CAP_CHECKPOINT_RESTORE` or `CAP_SYS_ADMIN` (namespace-aware via `ns_capable`).

+## Note
+The content need to be changed but i havent time now.

 ## Repository Structure